Kentucky Business Formation Lawyers

 - Registered Limited Liability Partnership: A partnership registered with the state where the partners are responsible, with exceptions, for debts of the partnership.

-The filing requirements for each entity vary, and there are also special rules regarding foreign corporations.
-Depending on what type of business you have, you may also need to obtain a permit from the State in addition to procuring your local and federal licenses.
+The filing requirements for each entity will vary, and there are also special rules regarding foreign corporations.
+Depending on what type of business you have, you may also need to obtain a permit from the Commonwealth in addition to procuring your local and federal licenses.
 Contact us to discuss your specific business needs.